zetsux/gin-gorm-clean-starter/README.md

 ## Pre-requisites

+### PostgreSQL Requirements

 1. Create the database in PostgreSQL with the name equal to the value of DB_NAME in `.env`
 2. Use the command `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";` on the database terminal

+### Husky Requirements

+> Note : Husky is not mandatory for this starter.
+Only do the steps below if you want to use it.

+1. Install husky to GO ENV by executing `go install github.com/automation-co/husky@latest`
+2. Install golangci-lint as the Linter by executing `go install github.com/golangci/golangci-lint@latest`.
+Alternatively, you can follow the recommended method, which involves installing the binary from the [official source](https://golangci-lint.run/usage/install/#binaries)
+3. Install husky on the local repository by executing `husky install`

 ## How to Run?